“...To be thought enlightened, one must appear not only certain that one is, but certain about most everything else, too...”

-This non–dualistic ideology (which is not the mystical experience itself) manifests as an authoritarian religion, in which the authoritarian God of monotheism is, for all intents and purposes, substituted by the superiority of the non–dual nature of reality.
+This non–dualistic ideology (which is not the mystical experience itself) manifests as a religion, in which the authoritarian God of monotheism is, for all intents and purposes, substituted by the superiority of the non–dual nature of reality.

 The non–dualistic belief brought forth the notion of enlightened people who are in the state of the mystical experience all (or most) of the time.
 The mystical experience is perceived as being beyond ego or individuality, therefore a ranking of values arises in this belief, in which the more selfless one is, the better, with the highest ranking going to total selflessness.

-That means that somebody who is truly enlightened is, by the non–dualistic belief system’s own definition, supposed to be selfless, beyond selfish desires, full of unconditional love, and with no attachment to fame or fortune or lust, without feelings of competitiveness, beyond negativity and fear, completely giving, et cetera.
+That means that somebody who is truly enlightened is, by the non–dualistic belief system’s own definition, supposed to be: selfless, beyond selfish desires, full of unconditional love, without attachment to fame or fortune or lust, without feelings of competitiveness, beyond negativity and fear, completely giving, et cetera.